Protect forest now

 The long journey of the salmon

-The fascinating journey of salmon in Western Canada's rainforests, their central role in a fragile ecosystem that ecosystem that includes bears and orcas, and the threat to this cycle from human to this cycle through human intervention are illuminated.
+The fascinating journey of salmon in the rainforests of western Canada, their central role in a delicate ecosystem that includes bears and orcas, and the threat to this cycle posed by human interference are highlighted.

 How the cycle works

-The rainforest plays an important role in keeping the salmon birth streams healthy and cool.
-The roots roots hold the banks together, the trees shade the water and their and their wood, leaves and needles provide important nutrients. nutrients.
+The rainforest plays an important role in keeping the salmon streams healthy and cool.
+The roots hold the banks together, the trees shade the water and their bark, leaves and needles provide important nutrients.

-The salmon migrate into the sea and are food for orcas
+The salmon migrate into the sea and are food for marine mammals

-Salmon are an important food source in the sea. are an important food source.
-Orca whales, for example, are dependent on salmon as their main source of food.
-Especially on the salmon, which are particularly sensitive to changes in the ecosystem ecosystem in their natal streams.
+Salmon are an important food source in the sea.
+Resident (fish-eating) orcas, for example, rely on salmon as their main diet, particularly Chinook salmon, which are especially sensitive to changes in the ecosystem of their birthstreams.

 The salmon migrate back to their natal streams and are food for mammals and birds

-After two years in the ocean, millions of salmon set off from the sea from the sea on the arduous return journey upstream.
-They want to spawn in the same place where they were born. they were born.
-Up on the rivers, the grizzly bears are already waiting waiting to fish the fish out of the water, because they are fat reserves for their hibernation.
-And also coastal wolves, ravens and eagles also love the nutritious salmon.
-They sometimes even carry the fish into the forest to eat them eat them there in peace.
-And because there is an abundance of food food is plentiful, the bears, wolves and eagles usually only select the finest parts of the fish and leave plenty of leftovers.
+After two years in the ocean, millions of salmon begin their arduous upstream journey back from the sea.
+They return to the very place where they were born to spawn.
+At the riverbanks, grizzly bears are already waiting to catch the fish, as they rely on the fatty reserves to sustain them through hibernation.
+Coastal wolves, ravens, and eagles also love the nutritious salmon.
+They sometimes carry the fish into the forest to eat them in peace.
+And because food is abundant, the bears, wolves, and eagles typically choose only the finest parts of the fish, leaving plenty of leftovers behind.

 Important nutrients for trees